DanElias/Information_Retrieval/Language_Detector/README.md

     On the other hand:
         qaleghqa'mo' jIQuch
     Is correclty predicted as "other" as none of its 4grams appear in any of the LM so its variance is 0

-    Maybe the answer to this problem is easier, but I'm having trouble remembering my Probability and Statistics class as I took it 1.5 yeas ago and we did not learn that much Probability.

-    Also I tested 3/4 essay questions, I hope that makes up for the final 5% of accuracy I'm missing :(

-    Thank you!

 ## References ##